ElBretxa/Bretxa-Discord-Rich-Presence/README.md

-# Discord Rich Presence App
+# Bretxa's Discord Rich Presence App

 This is a simple C# application that enables you to set a rich presence status in Discord.
 With this app, you can customize and display your own status messages, game information, and more on your Discord profile.